 Longreach’s third Commercial Hotel building was completed by November 1915, 7 months after the fire.
 This is the building pictured on the postcard.
 The new two-storey building on the corner of Eagle and Duck Streets was substantial, even bigger and grander than before.
 A brick wall comprising 20,000 bricks, was constructed on the southern end of the building, extending over the footpath, as a protection against future fires .
 This firewall is visible in the postcard picture.

 It had a frontage of 99 feet (30 metres) to Eagle Street and 151 feet (46 metres) to Duck Street.
 A balcony 12 feet (3.7 metres) wide ran right round the front portion of the second storey.
 At the back there was a verandah 8 feet (about 2.4 metres) wide.
 There were 42 bedrooms, including six double rooms, bathrooms and servants’ quarters upstairs.
 The lower storey housed a lounge, offices, sample rooms, billiard room and a large coffee room.
 The building was lined throughout with Wunderlite (pressed metal panels) which apparently added greatly to the appearance.
+A brick wall comprising 20,000 bricks, was constructed on the southern end of the building, extending over the footpath, as a protection against future fires.
+This firewall is visible in the photograph.

 On 22 February 1925, Longreach experienced a cyclonic gale .
 Trees were uprooted and roofs blown off.
 The Commercial Hotel’s brick firewall collapsed, completely demolishing the adjacent butcher’s shop owned by the Savage Brothers and damaging another shop occupied by a commission agent.
 The damage bill to the hotel alone was £1000 (approximately AUD 80,000 today).